 This is a legal agreement ("AGREEMENT") between the providing Citrix entity (the applicable party) and the customer ("CITRIX").
 This AGREEMENT includes the Citrix Services Security Exhibit and any other documents or exhibits attached to this AGREEMENT.
 The location of receipt of the Citrix product (hereinafter "MAINTENANCE") determines the terms of this AGREEMENT.
-The terms of this AGREEMENT are located at www.citrix.com/buy/licensing/citrix-providing.
-BY USING THE PRODUCT, YOU AGREE TO THIS AGREEMENT.
-IF YOU DO NOT AGREE TO THIS AGREEMENT, DO NOT INSTALL AND/OR USE THE PRODUCT.
-An order or any other document submitted by you to Citrix is subject to the terms and conditions contained in this AGREEMENT.
+The Citrix website at www.citrix.com/buy/licensing/citrix-providing contains the full text of this AGREEMENT.
+BY USING THE PRODUCT, YOU AGREE TO BE BOUND BY THE TERMS OF THIS AGREEMENT.
+IF YOU DO NOT AGREE TO THE TERMS OF THIS AGREEMENT, DO NOT INSTALL AND/OR USE THE PRODUCT.
+An order or any other document submitted by you to Citrix shall be deemed to be an acceptance of the terms and conditions contained in this AGREEMENT.